 Seed used to initialize so that random examples are reproducible.

 An optional named list used to temporarily override

-There are four top-level YAML settings that affect the entire site:
+There are five top-level YAML settings that affect the entire site:

 destination controls where the site will be generated.
 It defaults to

 docs/ (for GitHub pages), but you can override if desired.
 Relative